Curious about Yale University and the requirements to get in? This guide will tell you everything you need to know.

 The three platforms are:

-There are benefits to each, but ultimately it’s a personal choice.
-Yale does not have a preference for which platform you use.
+Yale doesn’t have a preference for which platform you use.

 Additional requirements for first-year applications include: